ailabstw/social-distancing/README.md

-# The Taiwan Social Distancing Application and Its Contact Tracing Algorithm
+## The Taiwan Social Distancing Application and Its Contact Tracing Algorithm

 This document describes the contact tracing algorithm used by the social distancing application form Taiwan AI Labs.

+For more info, check the [full whitepaper](https://github.com/ailabstw/social-distancing/blob/master/build/whitepaper.pdf).

-## Build
+### Build

 The following dependencies are required to build the PDF.